Grothendieck topology: Topologies on the category of schemes

-Despite their outward similarities, the topology on Zar is not the restriction of the topology on Spc!
+Despite their outward similarities, the topology on $Zar$ is not the restriction of the topology on $\mathcal{S}pc$!
 This is because there are morphisms of schemes that are topologically open immersions but that are not scheme-theoretic open immersions.
-For example, let A be a non-reduced ring and let N be its ideal of nilpotents.
-The quotient map A → A/N induces a map Spec A/N → Spec A, which is the identity on underlying topological spaces.
+For example, let $A$ be a non-reduced ring and let $N$ be its ideal of nilpotents.
+The quotient map $A \to A/N$ induces a map $\operatorname{Spec} A/N \to \operatorname{Spec} A$, which is the identity on underlying topological spaces.
 To be a scheme-theoretic open immersion it must also induce an isomorphism on structure sheaves, which this map does not do.
 In fact, this map is a closed immersion.

 The étale topology is finer than the Zariski topology.
 It was the first Grothendieck topology to be closely studied.
 Its covering families are jointly surjective families of étale morphisms.
 It is finer than the Nisnevich topology, but neither finer nor coarser than the cdh and l′ topologies.

 There are two flat topologies, the fppf topology and the fpqc topology. fppf stands for fidèlement plate de présentation finie, and in this topology, a morphism of affine schemes is a covering morphism if it is faithfully flat, of finite presentation, and is quasi-finite. fpqc stands for fidèlement plate et quasi-compacte, and in this topology, a morphism of affine schemes is a covering morphism if it is faithfully flat.
 In both categories, a covering family is defined to be a family that is a cover on Zariski open subsets.
 In the fpqc topology, any faithfully flat and quasi-compact morphism is a cover.
 These topologies are closely related to descent.
 The fpqc topology is finer than all the topologies mentioned above, and it is very close to the canonical topology.

-Grothendieck introduced crystalline cohomology to study the p-torsion part of the cohomology of characteristic p varieties.
+Grothendieck introduced crystalline cohomology to study the $p$-torsion part of the cohomology of characteristic $p$ varieties.
 In the crystalline topology, which is the basis of this theory, the underlying category has objects given by infinitesimal thickenings together with divided power structures.
 Crystalline sites are examples of sites with no final object.